Student’s Zone Minimum System Requirements:

 From the Windows Control Panel, click on Sound.
 Make sure you are in the Playback tab.
 Select the speaker option that is NOT USB.
 Click on Set Default and then click OK.

 The headset volume has been turned down.
-To adjust the WebMic volume, click on the speaker icon, in the upper right corner of the screen next to the HelpSpots button.
+To adjust the headset volume, click on the speaker icon, in the upper right corner of the screen next to the HelpSpots button.

 The volume on the computer has been muted.
 Check the volume settings on the computer.
 Make sure it has not been muted .

-The WebMic is not working properly.
-To ensure that the issue is with the microphone and not the computer, plug the microphone into another computer to determine if it is working.
-If it is not, the WebMic may need to be replaced.
+The headset is not working properly.
+To ensure that the issue is with the headset and not the computer, plug the headset into another computer to determine if it is working.
+If it is not, the headset may need to be replaced.

 The speaker settings need to be adjusted.
 To check the speaker settings, from the Windows Control Panel, click on Sound.
 Make sure you are in the Playback tab.
-Select the speaker option that is USB.
-Click on Set Default and then click OK.
+Select the correct speaker option.
+Click Set Default and then click OK.

 The student’s account has not been activated.